 Here you’ll find resources to help you manage your child’s daily needs and obtain the best care possible to help keep her safe and healthy until the treatments and cure we’re working for become available.

 Recent research has shown that people with Rett Syndrome can live into their 50’s with adequate medical care.
-Read our information which can help you keep your child or adult with Rett safe and healthy until better treatments and our cure become available.
+Read our information which can help you keep your child or adult with Rett Syndrome safe and healthy until better treatments and our cure become available.

 This is an exciting time in Rett Syndrome clinical research.
 Clinical trials are underway to treat key symptoms of Rett Syndrome and improve quality of life.
+The best way to get involved and stay updated about UK clinical trials and research is to register the person you care for on the Rett Registry UK which you can link to at the bottom of this page.

 Loving someone with limited communication can mean that someone else caring for them can be greatly anxiety inducing because we want the people supporting them to care for them appropriately and for the person we love to be appreciated for who they are.